ASSERT-KTH/ci-hackathon/site/technology.md

 Here is a list of all the technologies involved in the hackathon and those we think may be useful.

 ## Input stream : the Travis CI WebSocket
 A websocket with Travis builds is available at ws://travis.durieux.me.
-More information about the streamed objects is available [here](https://github.com/KTH/ci-hackathon/blob/master/site/travis.md)
+More information about the streamed objects is available [here](https://github.com/KTH/ci-hackathon/blob/master/site/travis.md).
+This tool uses [Travis-CI npm package](https://www.npmjs.com/package/travis-ci) to gather jobs information.
+Job informations are gethered every 1.5 seconds and then exposed trhough the websocket channel in a "real-time" stream.

 ### PYTHON